Alfredredbird/tookie-osint/README.md

 # 📦 Discord Bot
-    As our community was mass reported, and now our bot has come to a end.
+    As our community was mass reported, and now our bot has come to an end.
-    With the hard descion, we will not be providing our tool in Discord anymore.
+    With the hard decision, we will not be providing our tool in Discord anymore.
-    Our community discord server has also been delted as a result.
+    Our community discord server has also been deleted as a result.

 # 💻 Tested OS